Why is the United States Post Office destroying these Michelle-Obama-inspired “Just Move” stamps?

 It’s hard for me to stomach some of the “let my child play dodge ball at recess!” hysteria, because we all know that half of the people screaming it wouldn’t hesitate to contact a lawyer should their pumpkin come off the dodge ball court with a broken nose.
 I’ve spoken to many daycare providers, and almost all of them have banned most forms of physical exertion among the children they supervise.
 Why?
 Are they conspiring to make our kids fat and slow?
 Or could it be that most of them also have horror stories about almost losing their home and business after some kid with litigious parents accidentally fell and bumped his head during Activity Time?

 We can’t run around looking to sue everything that moves, and then become indignant when everyone around us starts to take a bit of a defensive posture.
 I just read another story recently about another school removing their swing sets.
 The parents and students rallied around the forsaken playground equipment and accused the school administrators of being Joyless Scrooges.
 Notice, they didn’t direct any of their ire at the people actually responsible for the travesty: the parents who sued them for having such a “dangerous” apparatus on their property.
 Are the schools supposed to risk bankruptcy for the sake of recess games and playground furnishings?
 I wouldn’t.
-I believe in standing on principle, but I’m not going to sacrifice my livelihood just to defend the honor of kickball. (read the full post here)
+I believe in standing on principle, but I’m not going to sacrifice my livelihood just to defend the honor of kickball. (read the rest here)